Testosterone replacement therapy

 TRT is a medicine to treat the symptoms of testosterone deficiency (TD or low testosterone levels), a condition called hypogonadism.
 If your body doesn't make enough testosterone, you may benefit from having supplemental testosterone – also called testosterone replacement therapy.

 TRT is testosterone given as a medicine prescribed by a doctor to treat the symptoms of low testosterone levels.
-Examples of testosterone preparations include:
+Testosterone is available as injections, eg, Depo-Testosterone, Sustanon 250, Reandron or a gel that is applied to the skin.

 TRT is not for everyone.
 You need to have blood tests, a full discussion with your doctor, and ongoing monitoring to see if it’s right for you.
 Read more about low testosterone levels.